 Beefy replies, "Lady, you're laying on it reading a magazine!"

 |Free Digital Photos.net|

 This doesn't happen to you?
 Hmm.

-Then I see middle-aged woman wearing a pair of sweatpants that reads "JUICY" across her butt.
-What is it with women having words written across their rear-ends?
+Then I see a middle-aged woman wearing a pair of sweatpants that reads "JUICY" across her butt.
 I could think of better words I'd rather have on my rear.
 She may as well just write "Diarrhea!" across her butt.

 I realize that working out is futile, but there's no way I'm picking up the kids one minute sooner than my one hour and fifteen minutes time allotment.
-I figure I'll try the treadmill anyway.
+I'll try the treadmill anyway.
 The good thing about not having my book is that I can't lose my book mark inside the treadmill like I did last time.
 The manager spent 30 minutes taking it apart to retrieve it.
 I was trying to exercise and he was tearing apart the treadmill at my feet.
 I don't like sweating that close to people.
 Good thing I was only going two miles per hour.
-The book mark had our family photo on it, otherwise I wouldn't have cared.

 I see they're going to begin a class.
 I consider taking it or just sitting down and watching.
-I hope it's mat work, like Pilates, then I can just lay on my mat and finish People magazine.
+I hope it's mat work, like Pilates, then I can just lay on a mat and finish People magazine.
 I took a Pilates class at the Y once.
 Once.
 Every muscle in my body shook like a volcano building up to erupt.
-And then I got the giggles.
-Uncontrollable-but-still-trying-to-control-them-giggles.
+And then I got the giggles: uncontrollable-but-still-trying-to-control-them-giggles.
 You know what happens when you combine shaky, tensed muscles with restrained laughter.
 Let's just say I needed to get me one of those "STAND BACK AT LEAST 500 FEET" shirts.
 Fast.